-In March 2020, in an effort to protect our employees and comply with applicable government orders in response to the COVID-19 pandemic, we transitioned our employees to a remote work environment.
-In July 2021, we reopened our office hubs to employees who wished to return to the workplace.
-Going forward, "Together @ AppFolio" is our approach to flexible yet still connected modern work.
+In 2022, we launched "Together @ AppFolio," our approach to flexible yet still connected modern work.
 We believe that our employees thrive in a flexible, collaborative environment, with each department determining what is right for their respective teams when it comes to in-person and remote work as we drive toward our strategic objectives.